agessaman/meshcore-packet-capture/README.md

 # MeshCore Packet Capture

-A standalone Python script for capturing and analyzing packets from MeshCore companion radios.
-The script connects to MeshCore devices via Bluetooth Low Energy (BLE), serial, or TCP connection, captures incoming packets, and outputs structured data to console, file, and MQTT broker.
+A standalone Python script for capturing and analyzing packets from **MeshCore Companion radios only**.
+The script connects to MeshCore Companion devices via Bluetooth Low Energy (BLE), serial, or TCP connection, captures incoming packets, and outputs structured data to console, file, and MQTT broker.

+> **⚠️ IMPORTANT: This package is for Companion radios only!**
+>
+> - **For Repeaters and RoomServers**: Use [meshcoretomqtt](https://github.com/Cisien/meshcoretomqtt) instead
+> - **For Companion radios**: Use this package (meshcore-packet-capture)

 Based on the original [meshcoretomqtt](https://github.com/Cisien/meshcoretomqtt) project by [Cisien](https://github.com/Cisien) and uses the official [meshcore](https://github.com/meshcore-dev/meshcore_py) Python package.

+## Device Compatibility

+### ✅ **Companion Radios** - Use this package
+- **meshcore-packet-capture** is designed specifically for Companion radios
+- Supports BLE, serial, and TCP connections
+- Captures packets from Companion devices without the need for custom firmware

+### ❌ **Repeaters and RoomServers** - Use meshcoretomqtt instead
+- **Repeaters**: Use [meshcoretomqtt](https://github.com/Cisien/meshcoretomqtt) for repeater packet capture
+- **RoomServers**: Use [meshcoretomqtt](https://github.com/Cisien/meshcoretomqtt) for roomserver packet capture
+- These devices have different connection requirements and packet formats

 ## Quick Start